 On the other hand, if a cluttered kitchen cabinet bugs you, it’s important to organize it.
-The challenge is to find a way to squeeze in decluttering and still have time for other valuable activities that can help keep stress under control such as family time, exercise and sleep.
+The challenge is to find a way to squeeze in decluttering and still have time for other valuable activities that help keep stress under control, such as family time, exercise and sleep.
 Creating a schedule can be an effective way to manage home cleanup and decluttering.

 Sample home organization schedule

 It can be helpful to bucket your tasks and set a schedule for what needs to be done daily, weekly, monthly and yearly.
 For example: